-This is a reasonable question, given the fairly dramatic increase in the incidence of Alzheimer’s Disease (and other dementias) with age.
+This is a reasonable question, given the fairly dramatic increase in the incidence of Alzheimer’s Disease (and other types of dementia) with age.

 Alzheimer’s is terrifying.
 Surely, if there were something—anything—a person could do to prevent it or delay its onset, you’d think that everyone over the age of 50 (maybe even 40) would be doing those things as if his brain absolutely depended on it.
 You might think this.
 But it’s not at all clear that you’d be right.

 Five reasons it doesn’t make sense to spend time on brain fitness games

 1. Alzheimer’s Disease is not well understood